=

 C) Fill in blank mechanism sheets.
 Click here to get copies of blank mechanism sheets from the entire semester.
 This is the best way to learn mechanisms.

 D) Fill in complete roadmaps from memory.
 Roadmaps put all the reactions you will learn in context.
 You will need to be able to fill one in from memory to make sure you know all the reactions, and how they work together during synthesis.
-Click here to get a blank roadmap template for all the reactions we will learn this semester.
+Click here to get a blank roadmap template for all ther reactions we will learn this semester.
 Click here for a filled-in roadmap that covers all reactions through Chapter 9.
-Click here for a partially filled-in roadmap with all the reactions after the 3rd midterm.

 E) Practice working reactions backwards to help with synthesis.
 Study with a friend, and both of you should do the same thing.
 Write down a starting molecule, then carry out a reaction on that starting material.
 Write the product.
 Now using your roadmap as a guide, write as many different reactions as you need so that you cover the reactions in the roadmap.
 Show your friend only the products, and only look at your friend's products.
 Both of you then guess the starting molecules and reagents for each product.
 This is the best way to learn how to work backwords during synthesis problems.